ropensci/elastic/README.md

 ## Elasticsearch DSL

-Also check out `elasticdsl` - an R DSL for Elasticsearch - [https://github.com/ropensci/elasticdsl](https://github.com/ropensci/elasticdsl)
+Also check out `elasticdsl` - an R DSL for Elasticsearch - [https://github.com/ropensci/elasticdsl](https://github.com/ropensci/elasticdsl) - It's not currently maintained, but if you'd like to contribute le'me know

 ## Elasticsearch info